-Treatment of CUP is dependent on the tissue type on biopsy (adenocarcinoma, SCC, poorly differentiated carcinoma, NET) and the patient's site of disease.
+Treatment of CUP depends on the biopsy results and the patient's site of disease.

-Within adenocarcinoma, there are can be specific subgroups of patients.
-These subgroups can be used to guide treatment.
+Within adenocarcinoma, there can be specific subgroups of patients.
+These subgroups can guide treatment.

-Women with adenocarcinoma in the axillary lymph nodes: This is most commonly seen in patients with breast cancer.
-Therefore, the biopsy specimen is tested for breast cancer markers (estrogen receptor, progesterone receptors, HER2).
-Radiology tests (e.g. mammography, US, MRI) looking for primary breast cancer are also performed.
-However, if a primary breast cancer cannot be found, the cancer may still be treated as a breast cancer with surgery, radiation and/or chemotherapy, if indicated.
+Women with adenocarcinoma in the axillary lymph nodes: This is most often seen in patients with breast cancer.
+The biopsy tests for breast cancer markers (estrogen receptor, progesterone receptors, HER2).
+Radiology tests (e.g. mammography, US, MRI) looking for primary breast cancer are also done.
+If a primary breast cancer cannot be found, the cancer may still be treated as a breast cancer with surgery, radiation and/or chemotherapy.

-Men with adenocarcinoma detected in bone metastases: Several cancers can present with bone metastases in men including lung, prostate, liver, kidney, thyroid, and colon.
+Men with adenocarcinoma detected in bone metastases: Many cancers can present with bone metastases in men including lung, prostate, liver, kidney, thyroid, and colon.
 An elevated PSA tumor marker (blood test) may result in treating the man for prostate cancer.
-Without an elevated PSA, further testing may be done to find another metastasis or the primary site, in order to better guide treatment.
+Without an elevated PSA, further testing may be done to find a second metastasis or the primary site to better guide treatment.

-Adenocarcinoma without a suspected primary site: If no primary site of disease is found (or strongly suspected), resection of the tumor is usually performed.
+Adenocarcinoma without a suspected primary site: If no primary site of disease is found (or strongly suspected), resection of the tumor is often performed.
 If resection is not an option because of the location of the disease, radiation therapy should be considered.
-The role of chemotherapy after surgery is not well defined.
+Chemotherapy may be used after surgery.

-Treatment varies depending on the grade of the tumor previously discussed in the evaluation section of this article.
+Treatment varies based on the grade of the tumor.

-Treatment of low-grade NETs of unknown primary is dependent on where the disease is found and the extent of the tumor.
-In patients with disease limited to the liver, chemoembolization can be performed, which involves local delivery of chemotherapy to the tumor followed by obliteration of its blood supply.
+Treatment of low-grade NETs of unknown primary depends on where the disease is found and the extent of the tumor.
+In patients with disease limited to the liver, chemoembolization can be performed.
+This is the delivery of chemotherapy to the tumor followed by blocking of the tumor's blood supply.
 Surgery may be an option in limited disease.
-Both targeted and traditional chemotherapy agents and medications that target somatostatin (Octreotide) may be used to manage systemic disease.
+Both targeted and chemotherapy agents and medications that target somatostatin (Octreotide) may be used to treat systemic disease.

-Similarly to the evaluation, the treatment for SCCs is dependent on the location of the enlarged lymph nodes.
+The treatment for SCCs depends on the location of the enlarged lymph nodes.

-Head to mid neck: The best treatment is not known, however, the goal is to remove or control the known cancer and to prevent the primary site from further developing.
+Head to mid-neck: The goal is to remove or control the known cancer and to prevent the primary site from further growing or spreading.
 Treatment may include surgery, with or without radiation and/or chemotherapy or radiation therapy alone.

-Lower neck to clavicle: If lung cancer is found on imaging or bronchoscopy, then treatment for lung cancer should be initiated.
-For non-detectable disease, the treatment approach is similar to cancerous lymph nodes in the head to mid neck region mentioned above.
+Lower neck to clavicle: If lung cancer is found on imaging or bronchoscopy, then treatment for lung cancer should be started.
+For non-detectable disease, treatment is similar to cancerous lymph nodes in the head to mid-neck region mentioned above.

-Groin: If a primary cancer is not found, surgical removal of cancerous lymph nodes, followed by radiation therapy, can lead to long-term survival.
+Groin: If a primary cancer is not found, treatment is often surgical removal of cancerous lymph nodes, followed by radiation therapy.

-Poorly differentiated carcinoma: If the primary source of tumor is not identified, chemotherapy hoping to treat the primary cancer is administered.
+Poorly differentiated carcinoma: If the primary source of tumor is not found, chemotherapy is given.
 This method of treatment is known as empiric therapy.
-Patients are most commonly started on platinum chemotherapy agents.
+Patients are most often started on platinum chemotherapy agents.

 Follow-up Care and Survivorship

-After treatment is complete you will be watched closely by your providers.
-Your provider will continually assess you and any side effects your may have had from your treatments.
-It is important to not miss your appointments and to speak with your provider about any new or recurrent issues you are experiencing.
+After treatment is done you will be watched closely by your providers.
+Your provider will continually assess you and any side effects that you may have had from your treatments.
+It is important not to miss your appointments and to speak with your provider about any new or recurrent issues you are experiencing.

-Fear of recurrence, financial impact of cancer treatment, employment issues and coping strategies are common emotional and practical issues experienced by cancer of unknown primary survivors.
-Your healthcare team can identify resources for support and management of these practical and emotional challenges faced during and after cancer.
+Fear of recurrence, the financial impact of cancer treatment, employment issues and coping strategies are common emotional and practical issues experienced by cancer of unknown primary survivors.
+Your healthcare team can find resources for support and management of these practical and emotional challenges faced during and after cancer.

 Cancer survivorship is a relatively new focus of oncology care.
 With over 15 million cancer survivors in the U.S. alone, there is a need to help patients transition from active treatment to survivorship.
 What happens next, how do you get back to normal, what should you know and do to live healthy going forward?
 A survivorship care plan can be a first step in educating yourself about navigating life after cancer and helping you communicate knowledgeably with your healthcare providers.
 Create a survivorship care plan today on OncoLink.